x7l7j8cc/ps3-disc-dumper-nouac-portable/README.md

 All Credits goes to [13xforever](https://github.com/13xforever) for the Tool.\
-I only done some Modification to `Disable the UAC Checks` and to start in `Portable Mode`, nothing more.
+I only done some Modification to `Disable the UAC Checks`, Start in Fully `Portable Mode`, and Changing the `Repository's Url`.

 PS3 Disc Dumper
 ===============